HabitatFramework/UserGuide/concepts/concepts.rst

 Priority Habitats
 =================

 Some IHS Habitat and some multiplex codes (Formation, Management and Complex codes) are equivalent to, or more distinct than, priority habitats [4]_.
-When any such codes are selected in the main window :ref:`ihs_tab` the tool automatically adds the associated priority habitats to the 'Priority Habitats' section of the :ref:`details_tab`.
+When any such codes are selected in the main window :ref:`habitats_tab` the tool automatically adds the associated priority habitats to the 'Priority Habitats' section of the :ref:`details_tab`.

-However, if priority habitat associated codes are changed or removed in the :ref:`ihs_tab` the tool does **not** automatically remove existing priority habitats from the 'Priority Habitats' section of the :ref:`details_tab`.
-Instead they are moved to the 'Potential Priority Habitats' section and the :ref:`determination_quality` is cleared.
+However, if priority habitat associated codes are changed or removed in the :ref:`habitats_tab` the tool does **not** automatically remove existing priority habitats from the 'Priority Habitats' section of the :ref:`details_tab`.
+Instead they are moved to the 'Potential Priority Habitats' section and the :ref:`determination_quality` is set to 'Previously present, but may no longer exist'.

 .. note::
 	Existing priority habitats that have been automatically moved to the 'Potential Priority Habitats' section but are no longer required must be deleted by the user (see :ref:`details_tab`.)